Skip to main content

 Organizing your data

-There are four elements that help you to organize and find your data.
+There are several elements that help you to organize and find your data.

 • Name: A search field allows you to filter by file name, by typing any substring.
 If you know its name, search is the easiest way to locate a data file.